Last Updated on July 10, 2021 by Lori

 I have been a fan of the Pioneer Woman, Ree Drummond for years.
 I’ve watched her cooking show on the Food Network® since her children were very young.
-I own her cookbook and have made many of the Pioneer Women’s recipes – especially her Pot Pie recipe which is one of my family’s favorites!
+I own many of her cookbooks, and have made many of the Pioneer Women’s recipes, especially her Pot Pie recipe which is one of my family’s favorites!
 Plus, I love the segments of the show where the kids and her husband, Ladd, are working their ranch.

 When my parents asked me to fly from New York to Kansas and help them drive to Texas to visit my brother, I knew we would be traveling through Oklahoma…which meant, that we would be driving right by the turnoff to Pawhuska, Oklahoma, the home of the Pioneer Woman’s Ranch, Mercantile and Lodge!

 My mind began to race…could I convince my parents to take a detour to visit the Pioneer Woman Mercantile?
 I immediately began looking up the hours to the Mercantile and saw that there were FREE tours of Drummond Family Lodge, their guest house and production location for Ree’s Food Network show on the exact days that we were traveling back to Kansas.
 Did I have a chance they would say “YES”?